zumasys/docs/site/jbase/utilities/jfilesave/README.md

 jfilesave -a -s /tmp/statfile_%d_%t
 ```

-Save all accounts defined in the SYSTEM file, including accounts with a value of **DX** in attribute 1.<br>Assumes the JFILESAVE_DEVICE environment variable is assigned.<br>
+Save all accounts defined in the SYSTEM file, including accounts with a value of **DX** in attribute 1.<br>Assumes the JFILESAVE_DEVICE environment variable is assigned.

-The -s option creates statistics in the **/tmp** directory with a filename that incorporates the internal date and internal time, e.g.<br>    /tmp/statfile_18858_20962]D<br>    /tmp/statfile_18858_20962
+The -s option creates statistics in the **/tmp** directory with a filename that incorporates the internal date and internal time, e.g.
+/tmp/statfile_18858_20962]D
+/tmp/statfile_18858_20962

 ```
 set/export JFILESAVE_DEVICE=$JBCRELEASEDIR%stmp%sbackup_%m